Demi Sims: Early life

+Career

 In 2019, she appeared on that year's series of Celebs Go Dating.
 She later dated that series' Megan Barton-Hanson and made a December 2020 appearance on her podcast You Come First.
 That month, the pair were described by Emma Garland of Vice as two of the "very few openly bisexual women in mainstream reality TV" alongside Chloe Ferry and the cast of The Bi Life.
 The pair later appeared on Eating With My Ex.
 Sims also made solo appearances on CelebAbility and Celeb Ex in the City and dated Leonie McSorley of Ex on the Beach and Francesca Farago of Too Hot to Handle.
 Shortly after breaking up with the latter, Sims was involved in a love triangle on The Only Way Is Essex and then did not date for about three years.

 Sims left The Only Way Is Essex in July 2022, by which time she was being managed by Georgia Shults, Charlie's girlfriend.
 Later that month, Demi, Chloe, Frankie, Charlie, and Shults were signed for House of Sims, a Keeping Up with the Kardashians-style documentary series aired on OFTV.
 By the end of that year, Demi had launched an OnlyFans account in preparation for the series.
 The first episode of House of Sims aired in May 2023, with subsequent episodes airing weekly.
 Demi and Frankie moved to Los Angeles to film the series but moved back to Essex after filming following an argument with Chloe and Charlie, which featured on the second series of House of Sims, broadcast in March 2024.
 In April 2024, Ben Pulsford of Closer wrote that the second series "somehow went from a wholesome postcard from LA to Big Brothers Fight Night" and Netflix aired the first series.
 Chloe stated in March 2025 that House of Sims had been cancelled.

-Demi and Frankie announced a podcast together, Sims Squared, in March 2024, and reappeared on The Only Way Is Essex in late 2024 for a one-off appearance supporting Harry Derbidge, who had split up with Joe Blackman.
+Demi and Frankie presented a podcast together, Sims Squared, between March and July 2024, and reappeared on The Only Way Is Essex in late 2024 for a one-off appearance supporting Harry Derbidge, who had split up with Joe Blackman.
 Demi subsequently dated Eve Gale from Love Island and Jazz Saunders from Made in Chelsea.
 Fans of reality television worked out her romance with Saunders before either announced it after Saunders announced she was dating her first woman and both uploaded footage to social media filmed on same balcony.
+The pair split in December 2025.

-She announced in February 2025 that she would be participating on the undercard of KSI vs Dillon Danis, though this event was later postponed.
+Sims announced in February 2025 that she would be participating on the undercard of KSI vs Dillon Danis, though this event was later postponed.
+She eventually made her debut at Misfits 22 – Ring of Thrones in August, where she beat Nadeshi Hopkins.